Washita and Other Weird Tales

 3820: Chapter Four: It Begins Again, Part 7 - Tiffany Williamson

 Robert Williamson and his daughter arrived at Pat's Pizzeria.
 A light rain was falling, and the sky seemed to threaten the continuation of a thunderstorm that started the previous night.
-Fortunately, the pair made it into the restaurant before anything more than the light rain could begin.
+Fortunately, the pair made it into the restaurant before anything more than light rain could begin.

 Thursday, November 6, 2025